ChucKN0risK/LuchosFrontFramework/README.md

 In a mobile-first strategy we set a default `src` for our fallback image and set the others images in the `srcset`.

-For each devices we chose here to generate two images:
+For each devices we chose here to generate 2 images:
-    * one for device with standard DPI
+    * 1 for device with standard DPI
-    * one for device with higher DPI (@2x)
+    * 1 for device with higher DPI (@2x)

 We end up with the following HTML :
 ```html